directory

 Hamlet History

-Henry Irving as Hamlet.
-Illus.
-W. G. Mein, 1900.
-The first recorded production of Hamlet was by the Chamberlain's Men in 1600 or 1601, so it is likely that Shakespeare composed the play in early 1600.
+Consequently, it is reasonable to assume that Shakespeare completed the play in 1601.
 According to contemporary references, Hamlet became an instant hit, and the great Shakespearean actor, Richard Burbage, received much acclaim in the lead role.
 Hamlet's popularity grew steadily until the closing of the theatres by the puritanical government (1642-1660).
 During that time it was performed as an abridged playlet at taverns and inns, along with all the other great dramas that suffered at the hands of Oliver Cromwell, Lord Protector of England.
 After the theatres re-opened, Hamlet was brought back to the stage by author and entrepreneur, William Davenant, and the play's popularity has been constant ever since.